slowgreenturtle/form/README.md

 # AppForm
 Form functionality for the Laravel framework.

-Based on an abandoned package by [LaravelCollective]
+## Version 5.0.0

-## Version 3.4.2
+Added support for Laravel 11.

-Added support for option and option group attributes.
+To configure the package call: `php artisan vendor:publish`